Skip to Main Content

 What to Expect at the IEP Meeting

-When the evaluation is completed, the special education team will meet with you and your student to share the evaluation results and any other pertinent information.
-The team includes the parent/guardian; the regular classroom teacher; special education teacher; school psychologist, and possibly the district nurse.
+When the evaluation is completed, the special education team will meet with the parent and student to share the evaluation results and any other pertinent information.
+The team includes the parent/guardian; the regular classroom teacher and special education teacher; school psychologist, and possibly the district nurse.
 The team also may include additional specialists as appropriate.
-This team will review and discuss the child’s present level of academic achievement and functional performance, including educational strengths and needs.
-The group will identify specifically designed instruction and accommodations, if necessary, for your student to participate in the general curriculum and/or appropriate activities.
-The team also identify accommodations, if needed, for district assessments and CSAP test administration.
+This team will review and discuss the child’s present level of academic and functional performance, including educational strengths and needs.

 FAQs: